 - A. Describe action(s) requested: - This section describes the "what" of your request.
 Describe all requests for action.
 For example, if this is a request for a change in program requirements, describe the change you are requesting.
-If you are also proposing a change in program credits, describe the change requested. - B. Contextual framework for requested action(s): Write a brief parrative providing a contextual f - Write a brief narrative providing a contextual framework for this request; provide reasons for the requests described above.
+If you are also proposing a change in program credits, describe the change requested. - B. Contextual framework for requested action(s): - Write a brief narrative providing a contextual framework for this request; provide reasons for the requests described above.
 A history of the program may be appropriate.
 If applicable, cite references and resources which will further strengthen the program action for which you are seeking approval.
 The purpose of this information is to provide Program Approval Form reviewers with a framework of sufficient scope and detail in order to adequately review the form. - C. Indicate the Career Cluster and Career Pathway(s) the program is aligned with.